davidsequera/davidsequera/README.md

 I'm passionate about data management and leveraging insightful information to enhance customer experiences.
 With a strong foundation in artificial intelligence, data science, digital marketing, and business strategy, I aim to create impactful solutions through innovative thinking and technical expertise.

+### Working

+I am working at uber as a operations interns in Colombia

 ## 📫 Contact Me

 - **Email:** [davidsequera.bs@gmail.com](mailto:davidsequera.bs@gmail.com)